dakom/awsm/README.md

 Commands are run via npm in the `examples/` folder

+**Development mode**

+`npm start`

-Development: `npm start` (requires that [watchexec](https://github.com/watchexec/watchexec) be installed)
+This will spin up the demo and open a browser with live reloading.
+Requires that [watchexec](https://github.com/watchexec/watchexec) be installed)

+**Bundling**

-Bundling: `npm run bundle` (requires that [wasm-opt](https://github.com/WebAssembly/binaryen) be installed. tip: just extract the zip and put it in the path somewhere)
+`npm run bundle`

+Really just a preliminary step for deployment, but useful for seeing how the optimization settings kick in too.
+Requires that [wasm-opt](https://github.com/WebAssembly/binaryen) be installed. _tip: just extract the zip and put it in the path somewhere._

+**Deployment**

-Deploying demo: `npm run deploy` (should fail for non-authorized users... requires that [netlify-cli](https://www.netlify.com/docs/cli/) be installed)
+`npm run deploy`

+Should fail for non-authorized users...
+Requires that [netlify-cli](https://www.netlify.com/docs/cli/) be installed)

 ## Live Coding